Need to talk? Call 1800 882 436.

 What is measles?

-However, outbreaks still occur, with overseas visitors and returning residents bringing the virus into Australia.
-For this reason, it is important to make sure that everyone in your family is protected.
+Measles is now quite rare in Australia due to a successful vaccination program.
+But measles outbreaks still occur.
+For this reason, it’s important to make sure that everyone in your family is protected.

 What are the symptoms of measles?

-Some early signs and symptoms of measles include:
+Some early signs and symptoms of measles are:

 • fever